Cuts hurt Mexico quake response, outlook ahead of 2018 vote

 This year’s budget for FOPREDEN, a fund for the prevention of natural disasters, was cut by 50 percent.
 FONDEN, a larger fund for disaster relief, lost a quarter of its budget, according to the government spending plan.

-In addition to reducing funds for the federal government’s own efforts, the president has turned down or ignored financing requests at other programs that officials said could help lower disaster tolls.
+In addition to reducing funds for the federal government’s own efforts, the president has turned down or ignored financing requests at another program officials said could help lower disaster tolls.

 Unlike the previous administration of former President Felipe Calderon, Pena Nieto has not invested in a widely praised earthquake alert system credited with saving lives since it was implemented in Mexico City in 1989.

-The system, the Center for Seismic Instrumentation and Registry, detects many quakes across the country, sounding a warning that gives Mexico City’s roughly 20 million residents crucial time to evacuate buildings before some tremors arrive.
+The system, the Center for Seismic Instrumentation and Registry, detects many quakes across the country, sounding a warning that gives the 20 million residents of greater Mexico City crucial time to evacuate buildings before some tremors arrive.

 Funded mostly by the city government, and currently operating on less than 30 million pesos per year, the system needs more monitors to detect even more temblors, like the 7.1 quake on Sept.
 19.